Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 So what's the difference ?
-Not much for your.
+Not much for you.
 In both case your function has access to the same methods.
 In both cases you don't know what is the original type.

 For the compiler it's another story.
-The template way to write thing will be unrolled for each use of the function, and may help rustc to compute the lifetimes of your variables.
+The template-way to write things will be unrolled for each use of the function (this action is named _monomophisation_), and may help rustc compute the lifetimes of your variables.

 I tend to recommend to use templates as much as possible as they have few negative trade-offs and will make clearers and fewer errors.